 This is a traditional Indian curry made with cottage cheese cubes in simple onion and tomato gravy.
 A flavorful side dish best to pair up with any Indian flatbread or with rice.
 This makes your regular dinner to a fantastic dinner.

 Paneer is the Indian style cottage cheese, which is the most popular and widely used throughout the country.
 Furthermore, this is also considered as the best vegetarian substitution for the meat.

-Mutter is Hindi word for Green Peas.
-The green peas and paneer are inseparable combos, which supplements each other in the taste, texture and the look in this paneer mutter masala.
+Mutter is the Hindi word for Green Peas.
+The green peas and paneer are inseparable combos, which supplement each other in the taste, texture, and the look in this paneer butter masala.

 If you have familiar with the Indian restaurant, you might have noticed that the side dishes often have the choice of substituting meat with Paneer.
 To say in simple words, this is good to use and great in taste.